 Dr Vivienne Jane Hanley PhD, RGN, RMN, Dip HV, Dip Couns, FRSPH

 Founder of this website, Jane’s interest in perinatal mental health (PMH) spans over 30 years.
-Her first encounter was when she worked in the Bahamas and nursed mothers who had ‘Obeah’ and later when she worked in the Middle East and encountered mothers with ‘Jinn’.
-This sparked her interest into why mothers become mentally ill.
-Jane’s thesis concentrated on the attitudes to perinatal mental health across cultures.
+Her first experience was in the Bahamas, where Jane worked as a staff nurse and nursed mothers who had ‘Obeah’.
+As a Senior Sister the Middle East, Jane encountered mothers with ‘Jinn’.
+This sparked Jane’s interest into finding out why mothers become mentally ill and their attitude towards their illness.

-Jane has written widely on the subject and has had several papers published in peer reviewed journals.
-She writes a quarterly column for the Journal of Health Visiting.
-Her two books (featured below) were commissioned by the publishers and Jane is in the process of writing a third.
-She was responsible for developing the DVD Babies Aloud as a resource for fathers.
-Jane has featured in and discussed her work on perinatal mental health, on television programmes, the radio and social media.
+Jane writes a quarterly column ‘The Last Word’ for the Journal of Health Visiting.
+She has written widely on PMH and has several papers published in peer reviewed journals.
+Her two books (featured below) were commissioned and she co-wrote ‘Fathers and Perinatal Mental Health with Mark Williams.
+The DVD Babies Aloud is a resource for fathers.
+Jane has featured on TV, radio and social media.